 This isn’t to say that parents should let their kids go wild and allow unlimited time on screens.
 Excessive screen use has been linked to obesity and heart disease, among other problems — not to mention things like poor school performance.
 But allowing kids to have phones and tablets doesn’t seem to be any more dangerous than watching TV.

 Understanding the Real Dangers Kids Face Online

 Many of these myths go viral because they’re sensational, but there’s little proof that things like these are actual threats.
 However, there are real-life threats that kids face online — things like cyberbullying, sexual predators, adult content, self-harm, and more.
-Fortunately, Bark detects real digital dangers on text messages, chat, email, YouTube, and 24+ social media platforms.
-Sign up today for a free, one-week trial of Bark’s award-winning monitoring service.
+Fortunately, Bark detects real digital dangers on text messages, chat, email, YouTube, and 24+ social media platforms. for a free, one-week trial of Bark’s award-winning monitoring service.